OSU-BMBL/IRIS/README.md

 Bioconductor in conjunction with the Plotly and DataTable API libraries for R.

 ## Get local application
-To get a local version of IRIS-DGE, simply copy and paste the follwing code chunks into an R terminal:
+To get a local version of IRIS-EDA, simply copy and paste the follwing code chunks into an R terminal:

 ### Install CRAN packages
-IRIS-DGE requires several packages to operate.
+IRIS-EDA requires several packages to operate.
 Run this code to get the necessary packages from the CRAN repository:

 ``` r